adrirubio/Perceptron/README.md

 ## 📖 Background

-Perceptron brings together the power of various AI models to create an interactive, and intelligent assistant.
-Whether you're analyzing images, detecting objects, recognizing text, or simply having a conversation, Perceptron is designed to provide seamless integration of these functionalities.
-This project demonstrates the potential of AI to enhance user experiences through natural language processing and advanced image analysis.
+**Perceptron** is on its way to becoming an interactive and intelligent assistant by harnessing the power of various AI models.
+Whether it's analyzing images, detecting objects, recognizing text, or having a conversation, I'm working to ensure Perceptron will seamlessly integrate these functionalities.
+This ongoing project highlights the potential of AI to enhance user experiences through natural language processing and advanced image analysis.

 ---